Full name Denagamage Proboth Mahela de Silva Jayawardene

 Born May 27, 1977, Colombo

-Major teams Sri Lanka, Adelaide Strikers, Asia XI, Delhi Daredevils, Jamaica Tallawahs, Kings XI Punjab, Kochi Tuskers Kerala, Sinhalese Sports Club, Trinidad & Tobago Red Steel, Wayamba
+Major teams Sri Lanka, Adelaide Strikers, Asia XI, Central Districts, Delhi Daredevils, Jamaica Tallawahs, Karachi Kings, Kings XI Punjab, Kochi Tuskers Kerala, Sinhalese Sports Club, Somerset, Sussex, Trinidad & Tobago Red Steel, Wayamba, Wayamba

 Playing role Batsman

 |Test debut||Sri Lanka v India at Colombo (RPS), Aug 2-6, 1997 scorecard|